alexsabr/AS_Booksynthetized/networking.md

 This layer offers the following services to a higher layer :
 - routing based on packets (more common) or on virtual circuits (rarer)
 - Congestion management and Quality of Service alongside Transport layer 4
+- routing regardless of number and technology of intermediate routers (tunneling)
+- adressing is consistent, from LAN to WAN

 If you want to learn more about the architectural design principle of the network layer for  the internet, read the RFC 1958 (only 8 pages !).